 An “asset” is a valuable good that benefits the business.
 It can be a tangible thing (like equipment, buildings, and property) or intangible (like copyrights or market shares).
 Understandably, companies want to extract the maximum possible ROI from their investments – and asset management seeks to maximise its value throughout its lifecycle.

 Therefore, physical asset management is the process through which companies seek to commission, operate, maintain, upgrade or dispose of their assets in the most cost-effective manner.
 ISO 55000:2014 sets an international standard for asset management.
-But it’s almost impossible to achieve compliance without a system, so here are 26 reasons to have an asset management software.
+But it’s almost impossible to achieve compliance without a system, so here are our 10 top choices for asset management software.

 Asset Management Examples